lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   docker run -t -v "${PWD}:/data" osrm/osrm-backend osrm-customize /data/italy_uk.osrm
   docker run -t -i -p 5001:5000 -v "${PWD}:/data" osrm/osrm-backend osrm-routed --algorithm mld /data/italy_uk.osm.pbf
   ```
+  If you had modified the image to change the profile(s), you need to change in the above (and below) set of commands the name of the image (`osrm/osrm-backend`) accordingly.

-  If you have other profiles to process, the commands are exactly the same but in different dicrectories:
+  - you can then process the other profiles, the commands are exactly the same but must be fired in their own (different) directories, changing the host port when running the final container:
   ```
   cd ..
   mkdir foot